-Through large-scale consortium efforts, such as the ongoing 1000GP and soon-to-be established centers of the Genome Sequencing Program, we are gaining ever more access to vital whole-genome and exome data that will form the basis for comprehensive analyses of common (and complex) human genetic variation.
+Through large-scale consortium efforts, such as the ongoing 1000GP and soon-to-be established centers of the Genome Sequencing Program (GSP), we are gaining ever more access to vital whole-genome and exome data that will form the basis for comprehensive analyses of common (and complex) human genetic variation.
 Investigating SVs, and particularly complex SVs, could hold the key to a deeper, more mechanistic understanding of common diseases.
 However, it remains that most associations between SVs and disease are correlative at best and that, given that most studies do not capture the spectrum of complex SVs present in genomes, that this complexity is not adequately accounted for in association studies.
 A major contributor to this issue is …..

 Mark/Li, please comment here.